 You can redeem Membership Rewards points in several ways, and the best part is they never expire.
 Amex business cardholders can redeem points for gift cards, merchandise and office-related expenses, such as computers, hardware and software, and shipping services.

 Points can also be transferred to any of Amex’s more than 20 partners, including airlines and hotels, making both the Gold and the Platinum great choices when it comes to travel benefits.

 Amex business cardholders can maximize their points even more when they use their cards for travel purchases, including airfare and hotels.
 When booked through the American Express portal, travel purchases earn Business Gold cardholders a 25% rebate on those points, on up to 250,000 points per year.
 Business Platinum cardholders can get a 35% rebate on purchases booked through the Amex portal on up to 500,000 points per year.

 Both cards come with high annual fees, although that’s to be expected for a premium business card.
 While the steep fees may prevent some from signing up, the sticker shock can be offset by maximizing the welcome bonus, rewards and benefits.
-At $595, the Business Platinum card has the higher annual fee at almost twice the Business Gold’s $295 annual fee, but, for many, the better benefits and earnings potential justifies the jump in price.
+At $695, the Business Platinum card has the higher annual fee at more than twice the Business Gold’s $295 annual fee, but, for many, the better benefits and earnings potential justifies the jump in price.

 Travel perks and protections

 The Business Gold doesn’t offer travel benefits as robust as the Business Platinum.
 However, the few perks it does offer are substantial, such as zero foreign transaction fees for international purchases in the U.S. or abroad.
 Cardholders can also benefit from Global Assist Hotline in case of lost passports and luggage, illnesses, injuries and other snafus that can sink an international trip.